UC Davis Center for Analytics and Technology in Society - Luminare Series

 A cultural and visual anthropologist specializing in South Asia, her research and teaching interests include anthropology of media, Indian cinema, media industries, production cultures, visual culture, and globalization.
 She has been conducting ethnographic research about the social world and filmmaking practices of the Hindi film industry since 1996 and is the author of Producing Bollywood: Inside the Contemporary Hindi Film Industry (Duke University Press 2012) and Bollywood: A Guidebook to Popular Hindi Cinema (Routledge 2004; 2nd edition 2013).

 Her current research examines the politics of language and translation within the Bombay film industry; the dubbing of Hollywood films into Hindi; the formalization and professionalization of film training through film schools in India; and a social history of Indian cinema in the U.S.

 David Grant, a UC Davis School of Law alumnus, currently advises and helps startups and emerging companies in various areas such as online strategy, marketing, partnerships under the company Grant Group Media Inc.

 He led PopSugar Studios, which develops, produces, and distributes PopSugar-branded digital video content, television, and film for a monthly U.S. audience of 40 million people.
-He conceived of and launched Fox TV Studios from scratch, growing the studio to a major global television supplier which has produced thousands of hours of scripted, reality, and documentary television in over 25 countries.
-During Grant’s time as president, the studio produced numerous Emmy, Golden Globe, and Peabody-winning series.
+He conceived of and launched Fox TV Studios from scratch, growing the studio to a major global television supplier that has produced thousands of hours of scripted, reality, and documentary television in over 25 countries.
+During Grant's time as president, the studio produced numerous Emmy, Golden Globe, and Peabody-winning series.